|

 Kokoro (心:こころ)

-心:こころ) is a concept that crosses through many martial arts, but has no single discrete
+Kokoro (心:こころ) is a concept that crosses through many martial arts, but has no single

 meaning.
 Literally translating as "heart", in context it can also mean "character" or "attitude."